selimober/selimober.github.io/_posts/2013-09-26-a-survival-guide-for-the-node-immigrant.md

 ### <a id="arch"></a>Architecture & Dependencies

-A very simple architecture of this project is like this:
+A very simple (http) request flow of this project is like this:

      -----       ------------------------------------------------       -------
     | Web | --> | App --> Middlewares --> Controller --> Service | --> | Redis |